• Skip to primary navigation

 By Neftali Serrano, PsyD, 2 Minute Read In recent years, the struggle to retain and recruit behavioral health providers has intensified within primary care.
 A closer examination of this trend reveals a significant underlying cause: the selection bias rooted in the mental health provider training process.
 This bias not only shapes the career preferences of […]

-Category iconCEO's Desk Tag iconPCBH, Primary Care, integrated care, workforce
+Category iconCEO's Desk Tag iconworkforce, integrated care, Primary Care, PCBH

 Matthew P. Martin